The History of 3D Printing: 3D Printing Technologies from the 80s to Today

 In 2000, the millennium saw the first 3D printed kidney, but we would have to wait 13 more years to see it transplanted into a patient.
 3D printed kidneys are now working perfectly and researchers are experimenting on accelerated growth to transplant organs very rapidly.

 2004 was the year of the initiating of the RepRap Project which consists of a self-replicating 3D printer.
 Yes, it is possible to 3D print a 3D printer.
 This open-source project led to the spreading of the FDM 3D desktop 3D printers, and of the popularity of the technology in the makers community.

 In 2005, ZCorp launched the Spectrum Z510, the very first high-definition color 3D printer.

 In 2008, 3D printing reached an even greater media presence thanks to another medical application: the first 3D printed prosthetic limb.

 This amazing medical 3D printing project incorporated all parts of a biological limb, was printed ‘as is’, without the need for any later assembly.
 Nowadays, combined with 3D scanning, 3D printed medical prosthesis and orthosis are more and more cheaper and faster to get for the patient.
 Moreover, these prostheses are more and more optimized and adapted to the morphology of the patient.
 Additive manufacturing is bringing new opportunities regarding mass-customization.

 2009 was the year in which the FDM patents fell into the public domain, opening the way to a wide wave of innovation in FDM 3D printers, a drop of the desktop 3D printers price, and consequently, since the technology was more accessible, an increased visibility.

-2009 was also the year Sculpteo was created, one of the pioneer of the now flourishing online 3D printing services, another step toward 3D printing accessibility.
+2009 was also the year Sculpteo’s online 3D printing service was created, one of the pioneers of the now flourishing online 3D printing services, another step toward 3D printing accessibility!

 2000: a 3D printed working kidney is created